danielweinmann/unlock/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

-This project rocks and uses MIT-LICENSE.
+This project rocks and uses the MIT LICENSE.